Anveshayadav28/ODOO--PS-3-/README.md

 **ReWear** is a web-based platform that promotes eco-friendly clothing exchange through a point-based system.
 It enables users to list pre-loved clothes, earn points, and redeem unique fashion items—all while contributing to reducing textile waste.

+This is the video link for visiting our Website - https://drive.google.com/drive/folders/1kCBhItHgqqyDHshFudB95kGSDJTIBomf

 ---

 ## 🏆 Built for OODO Hackathon – 12th July 2025